Lazy-Bing-Server/RegionFileUpdaterMulti-MCDR/docs/config.md

     Type: `List[str]`

-    RFUM now check Prime Backup stdout log to determine whether this file is found in the provided backup of the database
+    RFUMulti now check Prime Backup stdout log to determine whether specified file is found in the provided backup of the database

-    Modify this value to make it compatible with different version of PB logs
+    Modify this value to make it compatible with different version of PB logs (if format changes)

 - `remove_file_while_not_found`